Slender-billed Curlew

 To listen to recordings of the Slender-Billed Curlew, click here.

 Even though numerous surveys in many countries (from the steppes of Kazakhstan to the marshes of Tunisia) since 1995 have found little traces of the Slender-Billed Curlew, the search led to many wetlands across Europe and the Middle East receiving protection.
 Some of them even have no-hunting zones.
-Thanks to this species, millions of shorebirds can rely on certain sites to rest and feed during migration and the Winter.
+Thanks to this species, millions of shorebirds can rely on certain sites to rest and feed during migration and the winter.
 This is perhaps the bird’s greatest legacy.

 Conservation Status

-From the Bonn Convention stemmed an action plan among the signatories.
+In 1994, the Convention on Migratory Species produced a Memorandum of Understanding regarding the Slender-Billed Curlew (also known as the Bonn Convention).
+Between the years 1994-2000, a total of 18 countries signed the Bonn Convention.
+The Bonn Convention stemmed an action plan among the signatories.
 This Action Plan for the Conservation of the Slender-Billed Curlew was put into effect in July 1994.
 The goals of this plan included imposing hunting bans and non-hunting zones to protect the Slender-Billed Curlew and lookalike species, creating educational and public awareness programs, protecting key sites, and supporting ornithological surveys seeking to monitor migratory birds in their passage and wintering sites.

 Under the Bonn Convention, a Slender-Billed Curlew Working Group was established in 1997.
 It was relaunched in 2008 with cooperation from 19 countries within the species’ range after the Conference of the Parties of the Convention on Migratory Species (CMS) for that year.
 The goal of this working group is to record and disseminate data regarding this bird for the purposes of the species’ preservation.